Cumberland County Technical Education Center: Athletics

 Upon the full time high school program's establishment in 2016, the administrations of Millville Public Schools and Cumberland Regional High School stated that they would not admit CCTEC students into their schools' athletic teams.
 The CCTEC administration was negotiating with those entities to make a deal allowing athletic cooperation.

+Currently, all high school students who wished to participate in high school athletic sports are allowed to play for their sending district's athletic teams.
+The administrations that are part of this collaborative effort are Millville Public Schools, Cumberland Regional High School, Bridgeton High School, and Vineland Public Schools.